 The third method to come up with fresh blog post ideas is to host a company brainstorming session.
 This is a fun collaboration that helps to bring fresh perspectives to the table.

-Get the ball rolling, with a “brain dump”.
-Have your team sit quietly for a few minutes and jot every idea that comes to mind.
-You can also play word association games.
-If you’re writing content for a sales organization someone could start with the word “sales”.
+If you still need ideas, you can play word association games.
+Let’s say, for example you’re writing content for a sales organization.
+Someone could start with the word “sales”.
 The next person might immediately associate sales with “cold calling”.
 Everyone should take a turn naming the words they associate with the phrase that came before.

 Here’s how to get the most from your blog post ideas team meeting …